collocations.org

 I looked at her and felt a glimmer of hope.

-VERB + HOPE
+VERB + hope

-be full of, cherish, entertain, have, see
+be full of, cherish, entertain, feel, harbour/harbor, have, hold, see

-Lord Mountbatten secretly cherished hopes that Charles would marry his granddaughter. | Political leaders do now entertain the hope that a settlement can be found. | She saw little hope of meeting the targets.
+Political leaders do now entertain the hope that a settlement can be found.

 express, voice